mogottsch/vehicle-reposition-2/README.md

 Our implementation is written in python and makes use of various libraries.
 To quickly install all requirements we recommend using [conda](https://www.anaconda.com/).
 All necessary requirements can be installed with the help of the `requirements.txt` file.
-To create a new conda environment with all requirements use the following command: `conda create --file requirements.txt -n VEHICLE_REPOSITION`.
+To create a new conda environment with all requirements use the following command: `conda env create --file requirements.yml`
+Or if you are using mamba: `mamba env create --file requirements.yml` Or if you are running on linux you may also use the explicit requirements, which might be faster: `conda create --file requirements-linux64.txt -n VEHICLE_REPOSITION`.
 Make sure to select the newly created environment as your jupyter kernel.

 ## Project Structure